Business Communications Thrive on PBX Phone Systems

 - Lines.
-Also called trunks, lines are the total number of outside phone lines used by the company.
+Also called "trunks," lines are the total number of outside phone lines used your company will use.

 - Extensions.
 Extensions refer to every device in your office that needs to connect to the phone system.
-Most will be telephones; however, fax machines, credit card terminals, modems, and any other equipment that requires a phone connection must also be counted.
+Most will be telephones; however, you also have to count fax machines, credit card terminals, modems, and any other equipment that requires a phone connection.

-Most PBXs define size in terms of "ports," which indicate the maximum number of connections that can be made to the system.
-This includes outside lines and inside extensions, as well as phone system accessories such as voicemail or automated attendants.
+Most PBXs define size in terms of "ports," which are the total number of connections you can make to the system.
+You have to take into consideration any outside lines and internal extensions, as well as phone system accessories — these include voicemail or automated attendants.

-Some popular features that PBX systems usually provide include an auto-attendant, conferencing, music on hold, dial by name or extension, and voicemail.
-More advanced features such as computer-telephony integration (CTI) can be purchased for an additional cost.
+PBX systems usually provide popular extras such as an auto-attendant, dial by name or extension, conferencing, voicemail, and music on hold.
+For additional costs, you can add advanced features such as computer-telephony integration (CTI).

-For larger PBX systems, total prices start at around $800 per user, but usually wind up more in the $1000 per user range.
-There are significant economies of scale: very small offices will find it hard to stay under $1000 per user for any system, and companies with 100 or more employees save considerably.
+For larger PBX phone systems, total prices start at roughly $800 per user, but usually wind up more in the $1,000 per user range.
+Remember, also, that there are significant economies of scale: very small offices will find it hard to stay under $1,000 per user for any system, and companies with 100 or more employees save considerably.